muchcreative/Single-Stock-EDA-Example/README.md

 1. How will we define and recognize black swan events?
 2. Can we extract features from these events that can be translated to practical uses?
-3. If (2) is not possible, can we introduce other data or add additional dimensions to aid in this task?
+3. If (2) is not possible, can we introduce other data or add additional features/dimensions to aid in this task?

 For this EDA you will need the following data prerequisites below:
 - Adjusted OHLCV data for a variety of stocks.